piotr-rarus/evobench/README.md

 ### Compound

-You can create your own benchmark made of ther benchmarks.
+You can create your own benchmark made of other benchmarks.

 ## Getting started